 The University's Disabled Student Support Service has more information on its webpages click here for more.

-There is additional information about DSA and who can claim here.
+There is additional information about DSA and who can apply here.

 Disabled students fall into one of the few categories of students who may be able to claim benefits.
 If you qualify for certain elements of Disability Living Allowance (DLA) or Personal Independence Payments (PIP), you may be able to claim Housing Benefit and Council Tax Support (though single full-time students are exempt from paying Council Tax, so in most cases there won’t be a bill to pay).

-There may be other circumstances in which you can claim benefits, such as if you take time out from your studies.
+There may be other circumstances in which you can claim benefits, such as if you take time out from your studies due to illness (or caring responsibilities) and you are waiting to return to your course once you are better.

 The amount you get may be affected by income you already have coming in and some of the student funding that you receive.

-If you think you might be entitled to benefits or want to know anything more about claiming and entitlement, contact the Advice Service Can we link this to the contact us page? .
+If you think you might be entitled to benefits or want to know anything more about claiming and entitlement, contact the Advice Service.
 We can do a full benefits check to ensure you are getting everything you are entitled to.

 What is a learning contract?